 2.1 Remove Duplicate Rows

-is an R base function that takes vector or data.frame as input and selects rows that are duplicates, by negating the result you will remove all duplicate rows in the R data.frame.
-For example, from my data frame above we have the first 2 rows duplicates, running the below example eliminates duplicate records and returns 1 record from the first 2.
+duplicated() is an R base function that takes vector or data.frame as input and selects rows that are duplicates, by negating the result you will remove all duplicate rows in the R data.frame.
+For example, from my data frame above having the first 2 rows are duplicated, running the below example eliminates duplicate rows and returns the data frame with unique rows.

 # Remove duplicate rows